Louis-Aime/Milesian-calendar-VBA/README.md

 The day of Easter under Gregorian computus.
 * Year: the year for which Easter Sunday is computed.
 An integer number, greater than 1582.

-### DATE_Exceltype (Cell_Date)
-Convert any cell with a date item, including from a Date1904 sheet, into a proper Excel timestamp.
-* Cell_Date: date argument, most often a date cell

-## MilesianMoonPhase
-Next or last mean moon.
-Error is +/- 6 hours for +/- 3000 years from year 2000.
 ### LastMoonPhase (FromDate, Moonphase)
 Date of last new moon, or of other specified moon phase.
 Result is in Terrestrial Time.
 * FromDate: Base Excel date (deemed UTC);